Marvykalu/DataEngineering/Appen-DisasterResponse/README.md

 ## Data

-We have two csv data sets and an SQLite database.
-One disaster_messages.csv contains real messages that were sent during the disaster events.
-The other disaster_categories.csv contains information about the different disaster response categories.
-The DisasterResponse.db contains the output from ETL pipleine processes on the two csv files.
+We have two csv data sets: One disaster_messages.csv contains real messages that were sent during the disaster events, the other disaster_categories.csv contains information about the different disaster response categories.
+These two datasets were processed through an ETL pipeline and the output of the pipeline was an SQLite database (DisasterResponse.db).

+## Methodology
+Here we will give you details of the steps during the data processing and modelling

+### ETL pipeline
+The first part of your data pipeline is the Extract, Transform, and Load process.
+Here, you will read the dataset, clean the data, and then store it in a SQLite database.
+We expect you to do the data cleaning with pandas.
+To load the data into an SQLite database, you can use the pandas dataframe .to_sql() method, which you can use with an SQLAlchemy engine.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.